 Overview

 My background is in experimental atomic & molecular physics.
 My initial research began at California State University, Fullerton (CSUF); it involved low energy electron scattering from molecules, and the unfolding and analysis of such spectra.
 This prepared me for my PhD research at the University of Manchester (UK), where I carried out electron impact ionization studies via (e,2e) coincidence techniques to test quantum mechanics’ models, and developed computer controlled systems and software for electron spectrometers.
 This was followed by my first postdoctoral research work at CSUF, which focused on additional and important experimental low energy collision physics experiments that resulted in studies such as benchmark angle-differential cross-section ratio measurements on noble gases.
+Following this, I transitioned into radiation oncology physics research during my postdoctoral and residency period at the University of Pennsylvania, where I worked on robotics, FLASH studies, and stereotactic radiosurgery prior to joining UCSF.

-Robotics and Radiation Oncology Physics (2021-Present)
+Robotics and Radiation Oncology Physics (2021-2025)

 University of Pennsylvania, Philadelphia.